wp-plugins/event-calendar/readme.txt

    into the project.

+== Screenshots ==

+1. The Event Calendar and Upcoming Events widets.

+2. The Event Editor on the Write Post page.

+3. Event Calendar options page.

 == Planned features ==

 Some enhancements haven't made it into this release, but they are planned for